Confirmation students won't join church, citing LGBTQ rules

 OMAHA, Neb. – Eight middle-school confirmation class members have decided against joining an Omaha Methodist church in protest at the denomination's renewed ban on same-sex marriage and gay clergy.

-The Omaha World-Herald reports that the eight were scheduled to become part of the congregation Sunday at First United Methodist Church.
-But the seventh- and eighth-graders declined and issued a written statement instead.
+The eight were scheduled to become part of the congregation Sunday at First United Methodist Church.
+But the class, comprising seventh- and eighth-graders, declined and issued a written statement instead.

-It says that if they were to join now, that would send the inaccurate message that they approve of the United Methodist Church's "immoral" policies on LGBTQ clergy and same-sex marriage.
+"We are disappointed about the direction the United Methodist denomination is heading," it said.
+"We are concerned that if we join at this time, we will be sending a message that we approve of this decision.
+We want to be clear that ... we believe that policies on LGBTQ clergy and same-sex marriage are immoral."

 On Friday, the denomination's judicial council upheld key portions of a plan adopted in February by the church's legislative assembly and designed to strengthen the bans on same-sex marriage and ordination of LGBTQ pastors.